Receptive vs insertive: what the words mean

 Lower than receptive, but not zero

-Insertive anal sex is commonly estimated at 11 transmissions per 10,000 exposures, or 0.11% per act, or ≈ 1 in 909, again assuming the partner has detectable viral load and no prevention is used.
+Insertive anal sex is commonly estimated at 11 transmissions per 10,000 exposures, or 0.11% per act — roughly 1 in 909, assuming detectable viral load and no prevention.

 Research on penile tissue immune cell distribution and foreskin biology helps explain why circumcision reduces female-to-male acquisition in some contexts.